mollylia/Pomodoro-Timer/README.md

 Saved Pomodoro Timer

 - added an interval called *project*, started the timer, stopped the timer, and chose to save timer when I quit.

+## Phase 4: Task 3
+If I had more time, some refactoring that I would do to improve my design includes:
+- Eliminating redundant associations that increase coupling unnecessarily
+  - get rid of association between AddIntervalFrame, PomodoroInterval, and PomodoroTimer, so there is only one association between AddIntervalFrame and PomodoroTimerApp.
+PomodoroInterval and PomodoroTimer can be accessed through PomodoroTimerApp.
+  - get rid of association between MainGUI and PomodoroTimer, so there is only one association between MainGUI and PomodoroTimerApp.
+PomodoroTimer can be accessed through PomodoroTimerApp.
+  - get rid of association between ViewIntervalFrame and PomodoroTimer, so there is only one association between ViewIntervalFrame and PomodoroTimerApp.
+PomodoroTimer can be accessed through PomodoroTimerApp.